-Limb ischaemia occurs when blood flow to the limbs is severely restricted by fatty deposits on artery walls.
+Limb ischaemia (lacking blood supply) occurs when blood flow to the limbs is severely restricted by fatty deposits on artery walls.
 It only happens in severe cases of peripheral vascular disease, and is a very serious situation.

 - A severe burning pain in your legs and feet even when you are resting; the pain often occurs at night and episodes of pain can last several hours.